 In one of the articles devoted to practices of header design, its author Bogdan Sandu mentions an important point that should be kept in mind: “People judge the quality of a website in just a few seconds and a second impression is something absent on the Internet.
 In conclusion, a website must be eye-catching else, it would be nothing more than a big failure”.

-Another thing to consider is that the header can become a great help in presenting the essential data to the user quickly and providing positive user experience via clear navigation.
+Another thing to consider is that the header can become a great help in presenting the essential data to the user quickly and providing a positive user experience via clear navigation.
 However, that doesn’t mean that every website needs a header.
 There are many creative solutions providing designs applying typical header functionality in other zones of the layout.
 Every case of website design needs analysis and research of target audience for the product or service.

 Readability and visual hierarchy